 It had long became apparent to the twins that training under Laurel was, and would remain more grueling than Horence had already been on them.
 All of it came in addition to their existing sparring practice, save that Laurel was often an opponent in addition to Horence, and each other.

 It was an unfair match that morning.
-A thirteen year old against a grey haired old mage who had seen a fair share of battles, and had kept up his sparing practices going on two decades of relative peace as Court Mage.
-In normal instruction, as Horence had provided, it was a simple matter of holding back, for Laurel it was a deeper riddle; that wouldn’t work.
+A thirteen year old against a grey haired old mage.
+One who had seen a fair share of battles, and kept up sparing practice for going on two decades.
+In conventional instruction, as Horence had provided, it was a simple matter of holding back.
+For Laurel it was a deeper riddle; that wouldn’t work.